Raw Puerh vs Cooked Puerh

 I often describe sheng to people who’ve never had it as a green tea that punches you in the face.
 That sounds a bit extreme but the astringency that puerh packs can be alarming to the uninitiated.
 Since the leaf is green vegetal tastes are usually at the forefront but a wide range of flavor notes can also occur.
 I’ve tasted everything from camphor and smoke to flowers and stone fruits.
 Raw puerh is famous for having hui gan, a comeback sweetness in the throat.
 The younger the tea is, the more likely it will be to have some bite.
 Lower water temperatures and shorter steep times can help dial down this aspect.

-Shu puerh, on the other hand, has an earthy and woodsy taste.
+Shou puerh, on the other hand, has an earthy and woodsy taste.
 Mushroom is the tasting note that I hear most often but I’ve had teas that taste like cacao and brown sugar too.
-One of the things I enjoy the most about this type of tea is that they usually have soothing natural sweetness.
+One of the things I enjoy the most about this type of tea is that they usually have a soothing natural sweetness.
 Cooked puerh brews up extremely dark and it’s often even darker on the second infusion.
-Beware a poor quality tea (aka anything you’ll find on the shelf of the local Asian grocery).
+Beware of poor quality tea (aka anything you’ll find on the shelf of the local Asian grocery).
 They will most assuredly taste like a mushroom infested swamp.

 Are you more of a sheng or shou person?
 Let me know in the comments!